The Cult of Cait

 “True, but this is your dream, not mine.”

 “Yeah, but I’ve never given them much thought… other than how much you love them.
-You’ve told me that they are like earth’s bird, and they are connected to the land.”
+You’ve told me that they are like earth’s birds, and they are connected to the land.”

 “Yeah, I connect them with Goddess energy.
 They move as a community.
 They are deeply connected with the earth.
 But they are bowing to you.
 How did you feel when they bowed?”